Puiseux coefficients and parametric deformation of plane curve singularities: Abstract

 \section{Abstract}

-We study deformations of plane curve cuspidal singularities from analytical point of view, obtaining some new concrete results.
-We show some rather unexpected properties of Puiseux coefficients treated as functions on a suitably defined parameter space.
-The methods used in paper are very elementary.
+We study deformations of cuspidal singularities of plane curves by looking at the coefficients of the Puiseux expansions regarded as functions of the deformation parameter.
+We obtain new concrete results concerning the adjacency problem.
+Moreover, we show some rather unexpected properties of Puiseux coefficients treated as functions on a suitably defined parameter space.
+The methods used in paper are elementary.